Sexual Fables

 The Bathhouse

 What is it with bathhouses?
-They are almost completely absent from Western literature and art.
-Even Vladimir Mayakovsky's wild satirical play The Bathhouse (1930) only uses it as a metaphor.
-And this is despite the fact that past civilizations and other cultures have valued bathhouses as much as tea houses and coffee shops as a great way to meet people.
+They are almost completely absent from Western literature and art, other than in Russian literature perhaps.
+Vladimir Mayakovsky's satirical play The Bathhouse (1930) only uses it as a metaphor, but there is a bathhouse in the title story of Scenes From the Bathhouse (1961), Mikhail Zoshchenko's gentle satirical take on life in Soviet Russia.
+This is despite the fact that past civilizations and other cultures have valued bathhouses as much as tea houses and coffee shops as a great way to meet people.
 Maybe writers don't have good physiques?
-What does it mean if these days only gay culture makes the most of them?
+Even gay culture seems to have lost interest?

 Western Europe came late to bathhouses.
 They only caught on in the 18th century when the rich came to the spa towns, as much to see and be seen as for "the waters": Bath in England, Karlsbad in Bohemia, Baden Baden in Germany...
 Visitors at these spas included Jane Austen, Beethoven and Dostoevsky respectively.

 The two paintings below are by Lawrence Alma-Tadema, arguably the most successful painter in late Victorian England (although he was Dutch born).
 First is The Baths at Caracalla (1899).
 Alma-Tadema's reputation then, as now, rested on his ability to make the English feel that their empire resembled the glory of ancient Rome.
-Can't see this scene happening in London though.
+Can you imagine this scene happening in London in Victorian times?
+I can't.

 Baths-at-Caracalla